SolaceProducts/event-management-agent/README.md

 aws_secret_access_key = <aws_secret_key>
 ```

-Can alternatively make these environment variables (these will also override the credentials file if present)
+Alternatively, you can make these environment variables (these will also override the credentials file if present)

 ```
 export AWS_ACCESS_KEY_ID=<aws_access_key>